Combinatorial Allocation Bandits with Nonlinear Arm Utility: Experiments

-We compare CAB-UCB (\cref{alg:ucb}), CAB-TS ($\epsilon$) (\cref{alg:ts}), and CAB-TS ($\theta$) (\cref{alg:ts2}) to three different baselines, ``Random'', ``Max match'', and ``FairX''.
-Random selects an arm uniformly at random.
+We compare CAB-UCB (\cref{alg:ucb}), CAB-TS ($\epsilon$) (\cref{alg:ts}), the heuristic variant CAB-TS ($\theta$) (\cref{alg:ts2}), and One-pass OMD (\cref{alg:onepass_ofu}) against three baselines, ``Random'', ``Max match'', and ``FairX''.
+Random selects arms uniformly at random.
 Max match is a UCB algorithm that aims to maximize cumulative expected matches.
-FairX is a UCB-based fairness algorithm proposed by \cite{pmlr-v139-wang21b}.
-This method ensures that each arm receives a share of exposure that is proportional to its expected match, aiming to mitigate the over-selection of specific arms.
-We describe the rigorous algorithms of the baselines in \cref{app:baseline_alg_detail}.
+FairX, a UCB-based fairness algorithm proposed by \citet{pmlr-v139-wang21b}, ensures that each arm receives a share of exposure that is proportional to its expected match, aiming to reduce over-selection of specific arms.
+Full baseline specifications are given in \cref{app:baseline_alg_detail}.
+The optimization routines used in the experiments are practical proxies for the offline allocation steps appearing in the theory.
+In particular, CAB-TS ($\theta$) is included only as an empirical heuristic variant and is not covered by our theory, while the one-pass variant is an empirical proxy for the theory-side oracle-based procedure.